zacfermanis/portfolio/README.md

    NODE_ENV=development
    ```

+   **Important**:
-   **Important**: You need a Resend API key to test the contact form locally.
+   - You need a Resend API key to test the contact form locally.
 Sign up at [resend.com](https://resend.com) and verify your domain (zacfermanis.com is already verified for production).
+   - For Google Analytics, create a GA4 property at [analytics.google.com](https://analytics.google.com) and get your Measurement ID (starts with G-).

 4. Start the development server:
 ```bash